erenovic/erenovic.github.io/_pages/work.md

 {% include base_path %}

+* <b><ins>08.2023 - 02.2024:</ins></b> Junior Machine Learning Engineer, Visium SA / Zurich, Switzerland
+  * Developed a document storage and retrieval system based on Retrieval-Augmented Generation for a client.
+  * Scoped, developed and maturized a production pipeline optimization project.
+The management part of the project advanced my presentation and project management skills.

 * <b><ins>07.2021 - 09.2021:</ins></b> Computer Vision Intern, ART Labs / Istanbul, Turkey
   * Participated in AR/VR workshops and designed an internship project on iterative texture optimizer for 3D garment models.
 The design achieved the best project award among 13